-'Max is another extremely talented play-er," Kubinski said.
+"Max is another extremely talented play-Kubinski said.
 "He has a great attitude and has shared some very lofty goals with me.
-With continued hard work, patience and his ever growing emotional maturity development, [Scodro] can become a top player nationally.
-Senior Carl Santos-Ocampo, juniors Dustin Zhang, Connor Alan-Lee and Jeff Chen and sophomore Chris Walker will each look to contribute this season for the Irish.
+With continued hard work, patience and his ever growing emotional maturity development, [Scodro] can become a top player national- Senior Carl Santos-Ocampo, juniors Dustin Zhang, Connor Alan-Lee and Jeff Chen and sophomore Chris Walker will each look to contribute this season for the Irish.
 Chen was second in scoring average for Notre Dame last season, and Santos-Ocampo and Zhang both recently qualified for the U.S. Amateur golf tournament.
 The Irish will begin the season competing in tournaments hosted by Minnesota and Vanderbilt before returning home for the Fightin' Irish Gridiron Golf Classic, where Kubinski promises his team will be ready to compete.
 "We just came out flat [at the 2008 Fightin' Irish Classic] and never recovered in that event.
 We won't do that again.
 We'll be fired up for our event this year.
-I guarantee it," he said.
-Contact Eric Prister at eprister@nd.edu SMC SOCCER Belles hope to bounce back after disappointing 2008 campaign By KATE GRABAREK Sports Writer After a difficult 2008 campaign that ended with a 2-13-1 overall record, the Belles are looking to continue to move forward.
-"Now I have a better understanding of our play-ers and what I feel are their strengths and weaknesses," Belles coach Ryan Crabbe said.
+I guarantee it," he Contact Eric Prister at eprister@nd.edu SMC SOCCER Belles hope to bounce back after disappointing 2008 campaign By KATE GRABAREK Sports Writer After a difficult 2008 campaign that ended with a 2-13-1 overall record, the Belles are looking to continue to move forward.
+"Now I have a better understanding of our players and what I feel are their strengths and weaknesses,' Belles coach Ryan Crabbe said.
 "In addition, we had a very good four weeks of training in the spring which allowed us to continue to improve and stay focused on Saint Mary's soccer.
 I also feel the players have a better understanding of my expectations.
-While we struggled in 2008 to win close games, 1 feel in 2009 we are all more highly motivated to turn those results around."
+While we struggled in 2008 to win close games, I feel in 2009 we are all more highly motivated to turn those results around."

 The team is returning 17 players in 2009, many of whom saw playing time during the 2008 season.
 Crabbe would like to see the team finish their games better.
 In 2008 the team lost eight games by one goal and Crabbe is hoping this will provide increased motivation for the players and get them to take more responsibility when scoring goals.
 The team will be led by senior co-captain Bridget Ronayne, who has been a mainstay on a tough defense for the Belles.
 "Bridget is a very mature player on the field," Crabbe said.
 "She is a good leader and her teammates respect her.
 Her success playing in the back for us comes from her ability to read the game and make good decisions under pressure.
-She is very good at minimizing mistakes which is key as a defender."
-The Belles will count on Ronayne and other veterans to lead a freshman class
+She is very good at minimizing mistakes which is key as a defender.
+The Belles will count on Ronayne and other veterans to lead a freshman class said.
+"She has spent many extra hours on her own in order to get better at her position.
+Having a full season in 2008 and the number of minutes she played should translate into an advantage for her coming into the 2009 season that she did not have last year."
+The Belles will open the season with a tough road trip when they play Centre and Transylvania Colleges on Sept.
+5 and 6 at Centre College's Tournament.
+Contact Kate Grabarek at kgraba01@saintmarys.edu Write Sports.

-Senior midfielder Katie Wehrle fights for possession against a Manchester player on Sept.
+Senior midflelder Katie Wehrle fights for possession against a Manchester player on Sept.
 5, 2007. that is coming in from all over the country.